Pantano, Arizona

 Pantano is a ghost town located in eastern Pima County, Arizona, between Benson and Vail.
 Access is via the Marsh Station Road interchange on I-10.
-It was originally a mail and stagecoach stop named Ciénega Station, after the nearby Ciénega Creek, and later grew into a small railroad town with the arrival of the Southern Pacific in 1880.
+It was established as a small railroad town with the arrival of the Southern Pacific in 1880, supplanting the earlier Ciénega station that was located to the west of Pantano.

 History

 Ciénega Station was established by the Butterfield Overland Mail company in 1858.
 Built over the site of a Hohokam village, the station and later town went by many names over the years, including Pantano Station, Marsh Station, Tulleyville, and Empire.
 In the early days, hostile Apaches were a constant problem.
 The wife of Granville Henderson Oury described her journey through the area in 1861: "We are traveling through country which has always been infested by Indians, and very recently they have committed depredations and horrible atrocities on this very road.
 Our party is very small and there would be no escape for us if a party of Apaches were to attack us.
 We all realize this and are trusting to some good fortune or fate to get us through safely."

 One morning in 1867, a pioneer named W. A. "Shotgun" Smith and three of his companions were attacked by Apaches at the station.
 All three of his friends were killed, but with his shotgun Smith managed to shoot down several of the hostiles and force the rest to withdraw at noon.
 According to Edward Vail, who owned the nearby Vail Ranch, the Pantano Cemetery is "filled with graves of men killed by Indians."